 America’s Laws Against Gambling And Sports Betting

-There are no US federal laws that make it a crime for Americans to place bets at offshore sportsbooks that are operating legally within the industry.
-There are two states that legally prohibit all online gambling, domestic or offshore, leaving residents in Connecticut and Washington without legally sanctioned online betting options, though they have yet to start enforcing those laws.
+As far as US gambling laws and US online gambling laws is concerned, there are no US federal laws that make it a crime for Americans to place bets at offshore sportsbooks that are operating legally within the industry.
+Washington is the only US state that prohibits all forms of online betting.
+However, they do nothing to enforce their restrictions.

-Iowa, Nevada, New Jersey, Oregon, Pennsylvania, Rhode Island, and West Virginia currently permit state-regulated online sports gambling, with a handful of additional states having launched land-based sportsbooks.
-Individual states began embracing sports betting the moment that PASPA was ruled unconstitutional by the Supreme Court in the infamous NJ case, with multiple states having had their legislation ready and waiting should the ruling go in the Garden State's favor.
+More than 20 states currently permit state-regulated online sports gambling, with nearly two dozen additional states having launched land-based sportsbooks.
+Individual territories began embracing sports betting the moment that PASPA was ruled unconstitutional by the Supreme Court in the infamous NJ case.

-Below we'll take a look at the relevant US federal gambling laws, and explain how state gambling laws intersect with federal laws to impact online and brick and mortar sportsbook gambling, as well as what these laws have to say about the legal status of offshore sports betting entertainment.
+Below we'll take a look at the relevant US gambling laws, and explain how state gambling laws intersect with federal laws to impact online and brick-and-mortar sportsbook gambling, as well as what these laws have to say about the legal status of offshore sports betting entertainment.

 Federal Gambling Laws on the Books

 The Federal Wire Act

-Passed way back in 1961, the Federal Wire Act was passed in an effort to curtail the illegal gambling activities taking place over the phone.
+Passed back in 1961, the Federal Wire Act was made law in an effort to curtail the illegal gambling activities taking place over the phone by organized crime syndicates.
 It prohibited the transmission of wagers or betting information from being carried across state lines via telegraph or telephone.
 The Federal Wire Act targeted these illegal bookie operations as a means to curb the mafia from manipulating games and making a profit through these tactics.

 This law was strictly focused on interstate gambling, and only targeted those accepting bets and not the individuals placing the bets.
 The goal was to crack down on illegal gambling services, not prosecute bettors.
 Between the DOJ Legal Opinion of 2011 and the repeal of PASPA, today's application of the Wire Act prohibits any gambling business from accepting bets across state lines or from foreign sources.